gjtiquia/txt2ig/README.md

 ![example.jpg](./example/example.jpg)

-a cli tool to convert text files to images with plain text, ready for posting to instagram
+cli to convert text to plain text image

-meant to be dead simple, intuitive config
+terminal content creation for instagram

+simple workflow, simple config

 > not to be confused with `txt2img` for ai image gen